BaoACheng/learngit/readme.txt

 git demo
 here is one modified line
 another modify
-OK, here come the fourth line
-the fifth line to understand to process the endline helloWorld
+123OK, here come the fourth line the fifth line to understand to process

+helloWorld
+123456
+dev is a new branch